 1.- VISIT THE OLLANTAYTAMBO RUINS AND TERRACES

 Snaking up the hills, these ruins define and dominate Ollantaytambo from nearly every angle.
-However, it’s important to try and get to them in the early morning or later the in the afternoon as it can be incredibly crowded once the large tourist buses turn up.
+However, it’s important to try and get to them in the early morning or later in the afternoon as it can be incredibly crowded once the large tourist buses turn up.
 The village is at an altitude of 2,792 m/9,160ft so don’t be surprised if you’re a wee bit out of breath making your way to the top.
-However, it is much lower than Cusco.
+However, it is still a much lower altitude than Cusco.

 Entry to the ruins is only possible with the Cusco Boleto Turistico – a multisite tourist ticket which covers many of the best Sacred Valley ruins.
 It is not possible to buy a single entry ticket to Ollantaytambo ruins, so find out more about the Boleto Turistico, where to buy it, and its three ticket price packages in this post.
 Give yourself 1-2 hours to explore the site at your own pace or join a tour that explores all of the ruins of Sacred Valley.